Using images and predictive analytics can catapult your travel programme into management’s field of vision potential

 Travel managers are paid to be experts in controlling travel costs, but you will grab management attention when they discover that you’re doing more than they think and what someone else wouldn’t think to do.

 Business travel analysis is part of your job but remember that raw data only reports the past.
-Data visualization and predictive analytics, however, are about understanding the present and knowing how to act in the future.
+Data visualisation and predictive analytics, however, are about understanding the present and knowing how to act in the future.
 Take the initiative and use dynamic visuals to provide quickly understandable evidence.
 Boil all of your travel data into a single powerful story, backed by data.
 Management will sit up and take notice of your company policy recommendations and see you in a different light.

 How do you get there?

 You need to highlight your deftness at business travel analysis.
-Sending Excel sheets attached to a weekly email update may fulfill your obligation to report data but senior management rarely absorbs the implications of a sea of columns and rows of numbers.
+Sending Excel sheets attached to a weekly email update may fulfil your obligation to report data but senior management rarely absorbs the implications of a sea of columns and rows of numbers.
 It’s just like using bullet points on a PowerPoint presentation.
 The content might be there, but audiences will take more notice of a short video clip.

 According to PwC, “The best jobs right now in America include titles like data scientist, data engineer, and business analyst.”
 They say, “CEOs tell us they’re looking for employees who can problem-solve in technology-rich environments and link their work to business value.”

 Recruitment consultants love to talk about transferable skills.
 If you want your career to take off, demonstrate that you don’t need to be a data scientist to be effective.
-Embracing data visualization and predictive analytics to communicate imaginative business intelligence can propel your career.
+Embracing data visualisation and predictive analytics to communicate imaginative business intelligence can propel your career.